 Why do I bring this point up now?
 As I research the evolving digital workplace, I’ve noted the need to provision friendlier, more intuitive technology to various worker segments.
 Not everyone does the same work, so not everyone needs the same stuff to be effective.
 I’m afraid our concept of ‘knowledge worker’ is too heavily biased toward the person who needs facts and figures to get their work done.
 We have to be careful as we identify the needs of different worker segments that we encourage and enable collaborative interactions, too.
 The digital workplace must have a balance of people who can analyze and people who can synthesize.

-Category: big-data change-management collaboration community knowledge-management social-networks
+Category: change-management collaboration community data-and-analytics-strategies knowledge-management social-networks

 Tags: change-management collaboration collaboration-dynamics communities-of-practice digital-workplace knowledge-management organizational-change social-networking social-networks

 Comments or opinions expressed on this blog are those of the individual contributors only, and do not necessarily represent the views of Gartner, Inc. or its management.
 Readers may copy and redistribute blog postings on other blogs, or otherwise for private, non-commercial or journalistic purposes, with attribution to Gartner.
 This content may not be used for any other purposes in any other formats or media.
 The content on this blog is provided on an "as-is" basis.
 Gartner shall not be liable for any damages whatsoever arising out of the content or use of this blog.